-(4) Stable units formed of a single object that are secured at one end only by two stanchions must be secured at the other end using wooden guide-pieces.
+4 Stable units formed of a single object that are secured at one end only by two stanchions must be secured at the other end using wooden guide-pieces.

-1) This distance may not exceed 10 cm.
+1) Distance from these wagon parts may not exceed approx.10 cm.

-(5) Bound stacks of sawn timber and crates must, if a stanchion is missing, be secured by an additional fastening at the appropriate end.
+Bound stacks of sawn timber and crates must, if a stanchion is missing, be secured by an additional fastening at the appropriate end.